csi-addons/kubernetes-csi-addons/CONTRIBUTING.md

 ## Reviewing of Pull-Requests

-All Pull-Requests are required to be reviewed by at least two others that regulary participate in the project.
+All Pull-Requests are required to be reviewed by at least two others that regularly participate in the project.
 There are two GitHub teams that contain members who can approve changes:

  - @csi-addons/kubernetes-csi-addons-contributors: regular contributors,